Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 - He doesn't want the deed for himself, but he'd like to join the PC in rebuilding the manor.
 - He has connections in the city.

 At this point, if the player is friendly towards him, he'll disappear.
 The real Tallis will come out of hiding from behind the wall (inside the manor garden) and reveal that the PC was speaking to an illusory duplicate of him.
-He had to be careful because he didn't know what to expect.
+He had to be careful because Helena hated him and he didn't know what to expect.
 He will apologize for deceiving the PC and say that he won't do it again.

 If the PC attacks the duplicate before Tallis reveals himself it will disappear, and he will cast Invisibility on himself and walk away.